-SRC(2 PLANNING OBJECTIVES UPDATE REPORT Members received the Planning Objectives Update report, providing an update on each of the Planning Objectives aligned to the Sustainable Resources Committee, identifying their current status, whether these are achieving/not achieving against their key deliverables, and a summary of progress to date.
+SRC(22)67 PLANNING OBJECTIVES UPDATE REPORT Members received the Planning Objectives Update report, providing an update on each of the Planning Objectives aligned to the Sustainable Resources Committee, identifying their current status, whether these are achieving/not achieving against their key deliverables, and a summary of progress to date.

 Members received assurance that all Planning Objectives aligned to the Committee are on track to deliver against their key deliverables.
-The Committee NOTED the content of the Planning Objectives Update report and RECEIVED ASSURANCE on the current position in regard to the progress of the Planning Objectives aligned to the Sustainable Resources Committee, in order to provide onward assurance to the Board report and RECEIVED ASSURANCE on the current position in regard to the progress of the Planning Objectives aligned to the Sustainable where Planning Objectives are progressing and are on target, and to raise any concerns where Planning Objectives are identified as behind in their status and/or not achieving against their key deliverables.
+The Committee NOTED the content of the Planning Objectives Update report and RECEIVED ASSURANCE on the current position in regard to the progress of the Planning Objectives aligned to the Sustainable Resources Committee, in order to provide onward assurance to the Board where Planning Objectives are progressing and are on target, and to raise any concerns where Planning Objectives are identified as behind in their status and/or not achieving against their key deliverables.